manaya14/Top-UK-Youtubers-Tableau-Dashboard/Top_UK_YouTubers_2024/README.md

 # Pseudocode
 - What's the general approach in creating this solution from start to finish?

-1.Get the data
+- Get the data
-2.Explore & clean the data python
+- Explore & clean the data python
-3.Load the data into SQL Server
+- Load the data into SQL Server
-4.Clean the data with SQL
+- Clean the data with SQL
-5.Test the data with SQL
+- Test the data with SQL
-6. EDA & Visualization in python
+-  EDA & Visualization in python
-7. Tableau dashboard
+- Tableau dashboard
-8.Generate the findings based on the insights
+- Generate the findings based on the insights
-9.Write the documentation + commentary
+- Write the documentation + commentary
-10.Publish the data to GitHub Pages
+- Publish the data to GitHub Pages

 # Data exploration notes

 This is the stage where you have a scan of what's in the data, errors, inconcsistencies, bugs, weird and corrupted characters etc

 - What are your initial observations with this dataset?
 What's caught your attention so far?

- 1. The dataset contains YouTube channel information such as subscribers, video views, uploads, category, and country.
+- The dataset contains YouTube channel information such as subscribers, video views, uploads, category, and country.
-2.The dataset contains channels from multiple countries, so it needs to be filtered for UK channels.
+- The dataset contains channels from multiple countries, so it needs to be filtered for UK channels.
-3.Some columns contain missing values and require cleaning.
+- Some columns contain missing values and require cleaning.
-4.Several columns are not required for the final analysis and can be removed.
+- Several columns are not required for the final analysis and can be removed.
-5.The data needs to be cleaned and standardized before SQL analysis and Tableau visualization.
+- The data needs to be cleaned and standardized before SQL analysis and Tableau visualization.

 # Data cleaning

 - What do we expect the clean data to look like?
 (What should it contain?
 What contraints should we apply to it?)

 The aim is to refine our dataset to ensure it is structured and ready for analysis.